-- Cain and Abel: El Chivo lampshades it when he learns the relationship between Gustavo (his client) and the man he was hired to kill: both are middle-brothers.
+- El Chivo lampshades it when he learns the relationship between Gustavo (his client) and the man he was hired to kill: both are middle-brothers.

 - Dead Guy Junior: Susana decides to name her unborn child after her husband, Ramiro, and this is used to show her choice of him over Octavio.

 - Octavio ends up in a car crash, that kills his best friend and leaves him severely injured.
 El Chivo steals all the money he had bet on the final dogfight, and after all this, Susana reveals she will name her unborn child after Ramiro (who is now dead), meaning she chooses her abusive husband over him.

 - Valeria has to have her leg amputated, effectively ending her modeling career.
 Before that, Daniel starts to regret leaving his wife and daughters for Valeria after seeing how unstable she is.

-- The Farmer and the Viper: After El Chivo saves Octavio's fighting dog from the car crash and nurses it back to health, it then kills all of the dogs of his house.
+- The Farmer and the Viper: After El Chivo saves Cofi from the car crash and nurses it back to health, it then kills all of the dogs of his house.

 - Karmic Death: Ramiro, in his first bank robbery he made the mistake of mugging a cop, then the latter's partner appears behind Ramiro and shoots him in the back.